frootlab/rian/README.md

 MetaPath
 ========

 *MetaPath* is a python package for creating and analysing deep neuronal networks from gene expression data.
-Currently implemented: RBMs (RBM, GRBM), deep neuronal networks (autoencoders, DBNs), annotation (with bioConductor), stratification, normalization, dimensionality reducing transformation, data manipulation tests on various node and node interaction properties of deep networks, correlation analysis and bicorrelation cluster analysis
+For a current featurelist see the [changelog](https://github.com/fishroot/metapath/changelog.md).

 #### Installation ####
 Source: [https://github.com/fishroot/metapath](https://github.com/fishroot/metapath)